 What is best – Cash or Stocks and Shares?

 There are advantages and disadvantages to both options.
 For example, there is less risk associated with a Cash ISA as you are guaranteed to get all your money back.
 Some Cash ISAs also offer instant access to your savings, so they might be a better option if you think you will need to withdraw your money.
-However, with interest rates currently at rock bottom due to the coronavirus crisis, you risk inflation eroding the value of the money you have saved over time.
+However, with interest rates currently at rock bottom due to the Coronavirus (COVID-19) crisis, you risk inflation eroding the value of the money you have saved over time.

 With a Stocks and Shares ISA on the other hand, the money you invest will rise and fall according to fluctuations in financial markets.
 This may seem riskier, but Stocks and Shares ISAs have historically offered a higher rate of return than Cash ISAs.